Cumbrian Dialect

 Dyke - V to lay a hedge.

-Dykin mittens - N Very thick leather gauntlets, proof against blackthorn, used for dyking.
+Dykin mitts - N Very thick leather gauntlets, proof against blackthorn, used for dyking.

 Fair, Fairly - Adv Very